Namrata-Patel/JobBeez/README.md

 # JobBeez

-The source code is not available as it's part of internship at Coast To Coast Communication Pvt.
+The source code for this project is not publicly available, as it is part of an internship at Coast To Coast Communication Pvt.
 Ltd.